owntone/owntone-server/docs/remote.md

     - a HTTP response code that is 0
     - "Empty pairing request callback"

-    it means that forked-daapd could not establish a connection to Remote.
-This might be a network issue, your router may not be allowing multicast between the Remote device and the host forked-daapd is running on.
+    it means that OwnTone could not establish a connection to Remote.
+This might be a network issue, your router may not be allowing multicast between the Remote device and the host OwnTone is running on.

     **Solution 1**: Sometimes it resolves the issue if you force Remote to quit, restart it and do the pairing proces again.
 Another trick is to establish some other